 How to Avoid a C-Section (Or at Least to Try)

-Many pregnant families hope for a natural childbirth and seek advice on how to avoid a C-section.
+Many pregnant moms hope to deliver vaginally and seek advice on how to avoid a C-section.
 However, as new parents often come to learn, things don’t always go as planned.
 Even if you’re planning a vaginal birth, it’s smart to pen a separate birth plan for a cesarean delivery, just in case.

 Hire a Birth Doula